Jamie saves our bacon!

 Commercially in the UK: AI is regularly used in order for the "best" boar to be used on several hundred sows at the same time.
 It also saves moving a boar around the country and the added stress (for the boar) and paperwork (for the owners) that this entails.

 The Mill Cottage Way: Never found the boar had a problem dealing with our sows!
-We are happy to have the boar visit for a couple of months at a time.
+We keep our own boar.

 Death